in

 Standard Cutting Board Size

-Various chopping boards are available in the market that comes in many shapes and sizes.
+Various chopping boards are available in the market that come in many shapes and sizes.
 Deciding for one for your home or business should account for your needs and how much you will use it.

 The standard chopping board size measures 12 by 18 inches or 30 by 46 centimeters and is rectangular.
-This size is typically used in household kitchens because of its versatility in cutting any food item, and it could even be used to cut multiple food items at once.
+This size is typically used in household kitchens because of its versatility in chopping any food item, and it could even be used to cut multiple food items at once.

 Storage is also pretty easy for this size; simply adding a hook on one end to store it hanging is an option.